Red Uno de Bolivia: Formation of Red Uno de Bolivia (1991)

 In 1991, it entered a stage of definitive consolidation.
-His relationship with associated production companies allowed him to produce national programs.
+Its relationship with associated production companies allowed the station to produce national programs.

-Likewise, Teleandina broadcast on channels 11 from Oruro, 13 from Santa Cruz, 6 and later signal 9 from Cochabamba (channel 2 CCA Corazón de América is an independent channel that broadcast some programs), 11 from La Paz and had repeater stations. throughout the country.
+Likewise, Teleandina broadcast on channels 11 in Oruro, 13 in Santa Cruz, 6 (later moved to 9) in Cochabamba (channel 2 CCA Corazón de América is an independent channel that broadcast some programs), 11 in La Paz and had repeater stations throughout the country.

+Ivo Kuljis used the station to intensively promote his political campaigns in 1993 and 1997.

-In November 1994, a new stage of technological growth begins with a new transmission equipment adapted to work at an altitude of 4000 msnm and with a power of 5 kW.
+In November 1994, a new stage of technological growth begins with a new transmission equipment adapted to work at an altitude of 4000 meters above sea level and with a power of 5 kW.

 Work was done on the ideal conditioning for the operation of this new equipment, which consisted of new irradiation antennas, a new tower and adequate electrical installations.

 The work carried out made it possible to improve the quality of the signal, thus perfecting the sharpness of the image; and a greater reach allowing a wide national coverage.

+Ivo launched a sister channel to Red Uno in 1996, Canal Mágico (Magic Channel), aimed at children.
+The channel closed around September 2002.
+In July 1997, Red Uno relaunched itself under the name "Red Uno Satelital", by starting a satellite feed.
+Ronald Murillo, managing general of the La Paz station, emphasized its national coverage.

+2000s

+Rumors began cirgulating in 2001 that Eric Jürgensen was set to return to Bolivia as the director of programs of Red Uno.
+He was named director of the network in the middle of the month, reaching the post from January 2002.

+The digitization process started in 2004, when Red Uno bought a 10 kilowatt Harris Platinum transmitter for the station in Santa Cruz de la Sierra.
+For the second half of 2006, the network promised an investment worth US$500,000 in digital non-linear editing equipment.

+In 2005, Red Uno aired Floricienta, leading in its 7pm timeslot with an audience share of 24.9%.